Khirbat Al-Burj, Haifa

 Khirbat Al-Burj was a former Palestinian village, depopulated in 1948.
-Presently, Khirbat Al-Burj (lit. "ruin of the tower") or Burj Binyamina is a ruined stone-built structure in the Sharon Plain 1 km south of Binyamina from the Ottoman period, situated at a crossroads and believed to be either a mansion connected to an estate, a fortified farmhouse, or a khan (caravanserai).
+Presently, Khirbat Al-Burj (lit. "ruin of the tower") or Burj Binyamina is a ruined stone-built structure in the Sharon Plain 1 km south of Binyamina from the Ottoman period.
+It is one of the estates established around Qisarya (Caesarea), alongside al-Manshiya, al-Sufsafa, and Hudaydun.

 History

 Byzantine period

 During June 2009, archeological excavations in the courtyard of the Burj building from the Ottoman period exposed a small building that dated to the Byzantine period (5th–7th centuries CE).
 Byzantine ceramics have been found at the structure.

 Crusader period

 A stone with Greek inscription was found at the burj site, which has been reused in a Crusader fortress.

 Late Ottoman and Mandate periods

-In 1882, the PEF's Survey of Western Palestine (SWP), which called it Burj el Kheil, described it as "A Baikeh or cattle-yard in the plain."
+In 1882, the PEF's Survey of Western Palestine (SWP), which called it Burj el Kheil, described it as "A Baikeh or cattle-yard in the plain".

-Schumacher found in 1887 that the site had been settled since the PEF map was prepared, now consisting of "12 huts, moderate village".
+Gottlieb Schumacher found in 1887 that the site had been settled since the PEF map was prepared, now consisting of "12 huts, moderate village".
 A population list from about 1887 give for that place, called Burj el Kheil, about 105 inhabitants; all Muslims.

 On October 26, 1898, German Kaiser Wilhelm II stayed at the Burj khan (caravanserai) building during his visit to the Holy Land.